flamuri-dev/expert-solidity-bootcamp/week1/README.md

 Disavantages: It requires more store space and memory to store that data and it also slows the execution of instructions (which affects directly the performance of the Ethereum network).

 ><b>Q:</b> What would happen if the implementation of a precompiled contract varied between Ethereum clients?
 <br><b>A:</b> It could potentially lead to inconsistencies such as different clients producing different results for the same execution.
 That's why it's very important to closely follow the Ethereum protocol specification and maintain consistent implementations of precompiled contracts.
+Otherwise, the different clients may not come to consensus and create forks of the network.

 ## <b>Lesson 4</b>
-><b>Q: Optimising Storage: Take this contract.
+><b>Q:</b> Optimising Storage: Take this contract.
 Use the sol2uml tool to find out how many storage slots it is using.
-By re ordering the variables, can you reduce the number of storage slots needed?</b>
+By re ordering the variables, can you reduce the number of storage slots needed?
 <br><b>A:</b> Short answer: yes.
 [Foundry Project](https://github.com/flamuri-dev/expert-solidity-bootcamp/blob/main/week1/W1L4)